 We also sent a blue barless hen and an indigo barless hen to Denny Kuhn to help create his barless foundation team that he was very successful with, as well as Tim Kvidera both of Minnesota.

-We are now raising mostly barless pattern birds in Ash Red/Ash Yellow, Blue/Silver, Indigo, Opal, Brown/Khaki, as well as pairs for recessive opal, reduced, rubella, and recessive yellow.
-We tend to not keep birds with white flights merely as a preference.
+We are now raising mostly barless pattern birds in Ash Red/Ash Yellow, Blue/Silver, Indigo, Opal, Brown/Khaki as well as a few bars/checks in these colors that carry barless.

 This blue check hen was one of my all time favorite birds.
 "Mona" as she was called was as beautiful Janssen based hen who I trained out to 150 miles.
 She won many show classes, reserve of show, and produced many wonderful young.
 Most of our birds now are descended down from her, 24 years after she was born.

 One of our first barless homers we raised.
 Also a hen.

 Below, several of our barless birds in winter (blue, indigo, ash red, indigo) with the old cream bar from Tom in there too.

 The indigo bar was a daughter or grand daughter of "Mona" above.
 Same look I love in my hens with good feathering and body on a bird I trained out to 125 miles.